Persian Cat Kitten Advice

-Question: What is your best advice about dealing with mats and tangles?
+Question: What is your best advice in regards to removing tangles?

 Answer: Oh boy, do we ever get this question a lot!
 Ok, listen up gang….if you are going to own a Persian or Himalayan you MUST invest in the best grooming tool out there…..the FURminator!
 This AMAZING grooming tool is an absolute MUST for anyone who owns a Persian or Himalayan.
-This tool comes in various sizes for various coats but my favorite is the small “Long Haired Cat Tool”.
-It is light purple.
+This tool comes in various sizes for different coats but my favorite is the small “Long Haired Cat Tool“.